 What is Venom?

 Venom is shortened from “Virtualization Environment Neglected Operations Manipulation.”
 Data centers are particularly vulnerable because of how many are organized.
 For example, if a local government has implemented a cloud solution, rather than investing in its own data center, the small government can rent servers from a cloud provider.
 As cloud computing becomes widely used, cloud providers tend to condense customers and operating systems onto a server.
 Data centers use this method to increase efficiency by reducing costs and physical server space.
 These virtualized servers are then designed to remain separate, but still share important resources that are all controlled by the hypervisor.

 Venom is particularly worrisome because it gains access to servers by exploiting a legacy virtual floppy disk, which has been said to be ignored often.
-A virtual floppy disk is similar to the physical floppy drives used years ago, except this time, the disk is a file, according to TechTarget.
+A virtual floppy disk is similar to the physical floppy drives used years ago, except this time, the the disk is a file, according to TechTarget.
 These files are used because some software can only be installed via floppy disks but physical disks are rarely sold anymore.

 Essentially, the attacker sends the virtual floppy drive malicious code that can crash the hypervisor.
 From there, the attacker can create his or her own virtual machine on the server to then access information from other organizations and people.

 “Venom allows a person to break into a house, but also every other house in the neighborhood as well,” said researcher Jason Geffner, the man who discovered the bug.